Full Dark, No Stars is a collection of novellas written by Stephen King that all deal with the themes of vengeance and retribution.

 - Would Hurt a Child: While Bob usually just killed women, he also at one point killed one of their children.
-He later tells his wife that it was an accident, although that's put into doubt when it's revealed that he had bitten off the boy's penis.
+He later tells his wife that it was an accident, saying that he had to do it once the child witnessed him murdering his mother.
+Although that's put into doubt when it's revealed that he had bitten off the boy's penis.

 Under the Weather.This is an additional short story included in some editions of the book, after the Afterword note .
 A man named Brad Franklin goes through his day while his wife Ellen stays in bed because she has bronchitis.
 Or so we are led to believe.

 - Five Stages of Grief: Brad is firmly in Stage 1, Denial, and it doesnt look like he will get out of it soon.